knetikmedia/recruitment-test/README.md

 ## Coding Test

-Knetik has a public API available at [https://recruitment-test-api.devsandbox.knetikcloud.com/devices](https://recruitment-test-api.devsandbox.knetikcloud.com/devices) that you can use to get device information, including device details.
+TrustHab has a public API available at [https://recruitment-test-api.devsandbox.knetikcloud.com/devices](https://recruitment-test-api.devsandbox.knetikcloud.com/devices) that you can use to get device information, including device details.

 As an example, [https://recruitment-test-api.devsandbox.knetikcloud.com/devices?filter=location:12](https://recruitment-test-api.devsandbox.knetikcloud.com/devices?filter=location:12) returns a list of devices with the location name 12, including some basic device information.